JuanMarceloT/QuickSort/README.md

 cargo test -- --nocapture
 ```

-The --nocapture flag is used to show any print statements in the test output. and will run 20 times with 100k random values and will print the first 50 elements from the array unsorted and sorted for each time
+The --nocapture flag is used to show any print statements in the test output.
+The test will run 20 times with 100,000 random values and will print the first 50 elements from the array (both unsorted and sorted) for each run.